bobomunteanu/bobomunteanu.github.io/content/post/disaster.md

 ## [Scenario PDF](https://bobomunteanu.github.io/img/Disaster_Response.pdf)

-Pursuing my interest for Artificial Intelligence, I collaborated with a professor from the Politehnica University of Bucharest to create scenarios that illustrate the usefulness of multi-agent systems and artificial intelligence for search and rescue missions after natural disasters.
+Pursuing my interest for Artificial Intelligence, I collaborated with professor Andrei Olaru from the Politehnica University of Bucharest to create a scenario that illustrates the usefulness of multi-agent systems and artificial intelligence for search and rescue missions after natural disasters.